wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 1. Within ADF, Pipelines are constructed to execute a logical group of <strong>activities</strong>.
 Each activity performs a specific task, such as copying data from a data source to a destination, executing a Hive query, or running a custom C# or Python activity.
 1. Each <strong>data movement</strong> consumes or produces a dataset.
 The copy activity can connect (using encrypted TLS on 87 different <strong>connectors</strong>) such as ODBC and HTTPS as well as pre-defined systems (Salesforce, SAP, QuickBooks, Concur, etc.).
-1. Each <strong>Dataset</strong> can be structured or unstructured, from a variety of data sources, including Azure Blob storage, Azure Data Lake Storage Gen1, Azure Data Lake Storage Gen2, Azure SQL Database, Azure SQL Data Warehouse, Azure Cosmos DB, Azure Table storage, and Azure Database for MySQL.
+1. Each <strong>Dataset</strong> defines the actual representation of data (structured or unstructured), at a variety of data sources, including Azure Blob storage, Azure Data Lake Storage Gen1, Azure Data Lake Storage Gen2, Azure SQL Database, Azure SQL Data Warehouse, Azure Cosmos DB, Azure Table storage, and Azure Database for MySQL.
 1. Each <strong>Data Transformation> within a Pipeline is a mapping data flow that can be used to transform data at scale.
 ADF provides a visual interface to create data transformation logic without writing code.
 1. To run custom code, ADF can call 13 different external services (Azure Machine Learning, Azure Functions, Azure HDInsight, Azure Databricks, Azure SQL Database, Azure SQL Data Warehouse, Azure Cosmos DB, Azure Data Lake Storage Gen1, Azure Data Lake Storage Gen2, Azure Blob storage, Azure Table storage, Azure Database for MySQL, and Azure Database for PostgreSQL).
 1. <strong>Data Control</strong> within each Pipeline activity (such as For Each, Set, Until, Wait, or other logic) can be controlled by <strong>Triggers</strong> that are event-based, scheduled on a recurring day/time, or within a tumbling window (such as every 2 hours).
-1. <strong>Linked service</strong> to Data Lake Store, Azure Databricks.
+1. <strong>Linked service</strong> specifes where to find data (in Data Lake Store, Azure Databricks, etc.).

 ADF can run packages from legacy SSIS (SQL Server Integration Services) -- ADF's predecessor that runs on-prem.